Volkswagen ID.3 review: boot space, seating & practicality

 The ID.3’s boot holds 385 litres with the rear seats in place, which is only a tiny bit more than you get in a Volkswagen Golf.
 That’s a shame, but at least there’s plenty of room for passengers.
-It’s smaller than a Nissan Leaf back there, as the Japanese car has 420 litres of boot space, while the Kia Niro EV offers a whopping 475 litres of cargo space.
+It’s smaller than a Nissan Leaf back there, as the Japanese hatchback has 420 litres of boot space, while the Kia Niro EV offers a whopping 475 litres of cargo space.

 Folding the seats down opens up 1,267 litres of luggage space, but the seats don’t fold completely flat.
 This means there’s a significant lump in the floor that you have to heft longer items over when sliding them in.
 Still, this is even more of an issue in the Leaf, despite that car having more space with the rear seats up.
 The Nissan also has less room in total than the Volkswagen.

 In This Review

-- 2Range, battery & chargingThe Volkswagen ID.3 offers a choice of three battery sizes and all promise enough range and charging capability to keep most buyers out of trouble
+- 2Range, battery & chargingThe Volkswagen ID.3 currently offers a choice of two battery sizes – both promise enough range and charging capability to keep most buyers out of trouble

 - 6Boot space, seating & practicality - currently readingThe Volkswagen ID.3 has enough room for a family and their luggage, but it's not the most spacious electric car of its type

 - 7Reliability & safety ratingThe Volkswagen ID.3 is likely to be reliable, but there’s very little data yet.
 It does have a five-star safety rating, though